top of page

 • All caloric sweeteners are natural as they are extracted from plants — sources include tree saps, flower nectar (extracted by bees in the case of honey), fruits, milk, and cereals or starches.

-• Caloric sweeteners have 2 major portions: sugar and water.
-I made a chart below with the approximate values of sugar and water in common sweeteners.
+• Caloric sweeteners have two major portions: sugar and water.
+I created a chart below with the approximate values of sugar and water in common sweeteners.
 It shows that honey is about 80 percent sugar, maple syrup has about 66 percent, and table sugar is 99.9 percent.
 The remainder is mostly water.

-• The sugar portion: Their main components include 3 sugars: glucose, fructose, and/or sucrose.
+• The sugar portion: Their main components include three sugars: glucose, fructose, and/or sucrose.
 These same sugars will be present no matter where the sweetener comes from, the method of production, and how highly refined and processed it might be.
-Most solid sweeteners have over 90 percent sugars and most liquid sweeteners have over 50 percent sugars.
+Most solid sweeteners have over 90 percent sugars, and most liquid sweeteners have over 50 percent sugars.

 natural sweetener composition